Our rehabilitation goals

 Maules Creek Mine

-Rehabilitation at Maules Creek Mine will ultimately see the site become a woodland forest of more than 1,000 hectares.
+Rehabilitation at Maules Creek will result in the development of more than 1,000 ha of woodland forest.
+To date, approximately

 Progress